-The Board of Trustees, students and staff of Riverside Community College District recognize the serious health problems associated with smoking tobacco or other non-tobacco products and the use of smokeless tobacco.
+The Board of Trustees, students and staff of Riverside Community College District recognize the serious health problems associated with smoking tobacco or other nontobacco products and the use of smokeless tobacco.
 It is also recognized that tobacco smoke poses a health risk to non-smokers.
-Although it is desired that the District maintain a smoke free environment, the Board recognizes the need for each campus to determine whether or not their campus should be completely smoke free or have designated smoking areas.
-Both Riverside City College (including North Hall, the College House, the Culinary Academy and Rubidoux Annex) and Moreno Valley College are completely smoke-free environments and smoking is prohibited on any of these properties, including parking lots.
-The Norco College has designated smoking areas.
-For a map detailing the location of these designated smoking areas, please contact the office of the Vice President of Academic Affairs at the Norco College.
-Smoking in any other areas of this campus is prohibited.
+Although it is desired that the District maintain a smoke-free environment, the Board recognizes the need for each campus to determine whether or not their campus should be completely smoke-free or have designated smoking areas.
+Moreno Valley College is a completely smoke-free environment and smoking is prohibited on any of these properties, including parking lots.

-Smoking of any form of tobacco or non-tobacco products is prohibited in all District vehicles, or at any RCCD sponsored activity or athletic event.
-Smoking of any form of tobacco or non-tobacco products is prohibited inside any indoor area or within 20 feet of a main exit, entrance, or operable window at District Office buildings, (which includes CAADO, Alumni House).
+Smoking of any form of tobacco or non-tobacco products is prohibited in all District vehicles, or at any RCCD sponsored activity or athletic event inside any indoor area or within twenty (20) feet of a main exit, entrance, or operable window at District Office buildings, (which includes CAADO, Alumni House).